A Guide to Improving Field Team Productivity

 Improve Access to Information

-28% of firms say that a lack of on-site information is the biggest factor impacting their productivity (3).
-When asked, construction workers report that as much as 35% of their time is spent on non-productive activities, including looking for project information (4).
+28% of firms say a lack of on-site information is the biggest factor impacting their productivity (3).
+Construction workers report that as much as 35% of their time is spent on non-productive activities, including looking for project information (4).
 Yet because there is such an emphasis on staying on schedule—75% of firms emphasize a need for rapid decision-making in the field (5)—many workers are rushing decisions and making mistakes, which consume more time to fix.

-52% of rework, an avoidable $7.1 million on average, is directly caused by poor data management and miscommunication (6).
+On average, an avoidable $7.1 million is directly caused by poor data management and miscommunication (6).

 If your firm does use software and apps, another way to improve access to information is to integrate your data across these systems to eliminate data silos, double-entry, and human error.